Measurement Group

 results_distribution_destinations/2/port=7710

-When true, Packet QoS measurement results are written to file.
-Two files are generated, and the filenames have format pk_qosDL[suffix].txt and pk_qosUL[suffix].txt, and new measurements are appended to the files.
+When true, average measurement results are written in a file.
+The filename has the format “averages_[suffix].txt”, and new measurements are appended to the file.
+This setting overrides get_average_results.

 • Values:

-• true - Results are written to files
+• true - Results are written in a file

-• false - Results are not written to files
+• false - Results are not written in a file

 • Default: false